 How a Single Credit Card Can Ruin your Bankruptcy Application

 Faced with losing all of their credit flexibility, bankruptcy applicants may try to keep one credit card out of the expunge proceedings.
 Just one can’t hurt, they’ll reason.
 How could it possibly matter if I just decide to pay one card and throw the remaining creditors into my plea for protection?
-Our PA and NJ bankruptcy lawyers cringe every time we hear a story of a client who attempts to pull off that maneuver in front of the court.
+Our Philadelphia bankruptcy lawyers cringe every time we hear a story of a client who attempts to pull off that maneuver in front of the court.
 This one seemingly irrelevant decision can derail the entire process and even cost them jail time.

 Bankruptcy Fraud is a Serious Crime

 Opening up a credit card or loan when you’re weeks from filing for bankruptcy protection is a type of fraud.
 Here’s the basic math: you agree to pay off a debt within a certain number of years, but you know you’re already going through bankruptcy, which means the court will expunge said debt before you need to pay it off.
 You can’t use credit to purchase goods and services with the willful intention to never repay the debt.
 Bankruptcy does not allow you to commit theft.
 Attempting to do so will not only void your application, but it may also carry a prison sentence (five years worth) and a substantial fine.